 While chronic and acute appendicitis have similar symptoms, there are important differences between them.

-Chronic appendicitis is where a person has symptoms that last for a long time, and these symptoms usually come and go.
-If chronic appendicitis is not diagnosed, the person can continue to experience symptoms for years.
+Chronic appendicitis has symptoms that last for a long time, and these symptoms usually come and go.
+If there is no diagnosis, the person can continue to experience symptoms for years.

-Acute appendicitis is when a person suddenly develops severe symptoms, typically over the course of 24–48 hours.
+Acute appendicitis is a condition in which a person suddenly develops severe symptoms.
 These symptoms will be impossible to ignore and require immediate emergency medical treatment.

 Other symptoms of acute appendicitis include: